bulwinkel/gradle-git-info/README.md

 Credits
 -------
-There is nothing original here, rather just the packaging of other (much smarter) peoples ideas into an easy to apply plugin.
+There is nothing original here, rather just the packaging of other peoples ideas into an easy to apply plugin.

 - [Automatic Versioning With Git and Gradle](http://ryanharter.com/blog/2013/07/30/automatic-versioning-with-git-and-gradle/)